Minnesota Golden Gophers at Northwestern Wildcats Game Preview

 Fleck himself has said as much, and then you have the famous story of their 2017 power lunch.
 Yes, Fleck, then an assistant on the staff of his alma mater, Northern Illinois, called every coach he had in his contacts folder, offering to take them out to lunch, and pick their brain about how to become a successful college football coach.

+If you are going bet on the game, then click here.
+You’ll see that the Gophers are backed to the tune of -115 on the money line, and favored by a touchdown.
+ESPN matchup predictor gives Minnesota a 67.1% of winning on Saturday.
 Thus far, the two men have met four times, with Fitzgerald leading the series 2-1 on an aggregate point differential of +33.
-ESPN matchup predictor gives Minnesota a 67.1% of winning on Saturday.

 Saturday, Oct.
 30